 After Wadebridge is the historic town of Bodmin, a centre of business and administration.
 The businesses here cater for custom nation and worldwide.
 One such company is Bromleighs, who's period sockets and switches are extremely sought after.
+They began life in the town but have recently relocated to Caldicot in South Wales.
 To see some of their antique light fittings and more take a look at their website here www.bromleighs.com.

 Continuing South, you will come across the River Fowey, which takes you down to the opposite coast.
 Dramatically different from the rugged North.
 This waterside town is full of character and rewarding when sought out, not too far from the Eden Project.

 The South coast is a warren of coves and rivers feeding through woods and valleys to the more sheltered shores.
 Cornwall is blessed with so many variations on its geography, making every turn a new experience.
 There are businesses and enterprises in each twist and turn.

 The coast along from Rock though is unique, in both directions.
 Just a few of the notable spots are Constantine, Porthcothan, Trebarwith, Port Isaac... no wonder the Victorians visited the county so often.